This post may contain affiliate links, read my disclosure policy for details.

 • In a "deep" large skillet, bring 2 tbsps. of olive oil to medium-high heat.
 Fry the patties on each side until a golden brown crust start forming.
 It does not have to be fully cooked.
 Work in batches if needed and return the patties back into the pan when done.

 • In a bowl, add in the kafta sauce ingredients.
 Whisk to mix well and pour over the kafta stew.
-Bring the stew to boil and then reduce the heat to medium low to allow the stew to cook.
+Bring the stew to boil and then reduce the heat to medium-low to allow the stew to cook.
 Cook for about 45 minutes, or 10 minutes more if you like your potatoes to be extra soft.

 • Remove from heat and allow to cool for a few minutes before serving.
 Serve with a side of vermicelli rice and garnish with some freshly chopped parsley and toasted almonds.